read this first

-It's your regular dose of my own personal takes on matters of faith, social justice, and popular culture along with other life-inspired musings.
+It's a space where I can share my own personal takes on matters of faith, social justice, and popular culture along with other life-inspired musings.
 Basically it is my personal 'social commentary' intermingled with some life journaling.
 It also includes a lot of links to other podcasts, articles, and videos.
 So if you feel dismayed in the era of "fake news" (no matter what perspective you come from), I have scoured the internet for you in order to identify content that I think is honest and informed and worth listening to, reading, or watching.

 A few important disclaimers to begin with...

-- As far as my opinions, I also reserve the right to change them.
+As far as my opinions, I also reserve the right to change them.
 So whether on this website or anywhere else, please know that I don't write or speak ex cathedra.
-Each piece reflects my thoughts on whatever it is I am talking about at the time it is published.
+Each piece reflects my understanding and opinion on whatever it is I am talking about at the time it is published.

 WHY should you take your PRECIOUS TIME TO engage with the content of this website?

 Aristotle suggested that persuasion occurs when the listener perceives that the speaker has character ("ethos"), passion ("pathos") and reason/logic ("logos").

 First of all, please don't mistake character (ethos) for perfection.
 If you do then don't waste another minute on this website because there is no way that I will meet that standard.
 The fundamental issue here is whether you think I'm lying or not on this website.
 That doesn't mean I'm right but that at least I'm being honest in whatever I'm sharing, with no hidden and manipulative agenda.
 If you feel I'm being genuine here, then engaging with this website might be worth your time.